KushalBhanot/KushalBhanot/README.md

 - 👨🏻‍💻 I’m currently learning iOS and Swift
 - 🤝🏻 I’m currently working on Community Development (about to announce something special soon 😁)
-- ⭐ I'm a Campus SuperHero @coding-blocks (was chosen as the top Campus Ambassador in 2020)
+- ⭐ Campus SuperHero @coding-blocks (was chosen as the top performer)
 - 👀 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Research Papers
 - 💬 Ask me about iOS | Machine Leaning | Astrophysics | Community Development